Can dogs eat tomatoes? Yes, dogs can eat tomatoes, but there are some big exceptions and things you should know before giving them to your dog.

-Risks of Tomatoes
+Risks of tomatoes

-How should you prepare dog tomatoes?
+How should you prepare the dog tomatoes?

 Symptoms to look out for

-- Loss of coordination
+- loss of coordination

-- Weakness of the muscles
+- weakness of the muscles

-Dogs can eat tomatoes, but there are some things that are important to be aware of as they are not completely safe.
-Tomatoes belong to the nightshade family, which can contain solanine, which is toxic to dogs.
+Dogs can eat tomatoes, but there are a few things that are important to be aware of as they are not entirely safe.
+Tomatoes are a member of the nightshade family, which can contain solanine, which is toxic to dogs.
 Unripe, green tomatoes as well as stems and leaves contain solanine.
-Therefore, you should only use overripe red tomatoes.
-Remove the leaves and stem first and then cook the tomato.
-To be on the safe side, remove the skin afterwards.
-In addition, you should only feed your dog small amounts.
+That's why you should only use overripe red tomatoes.
+First remove the leaves and the stalk and then boil the tomato.
+Then, to be on the safe side, remove the skin.
+You should only feed your dog small amounts.